 Bright objects in space emit light at a wide range of frequencies, but individual telescopes can each only see a small range.
 Infrared light, which is at longer wavelengths than visible, is ideal for observing light from some of the most distant objects in the Universe.
 However, infrared telescopes on Earth are hindered by the fact that the water in our atmosphere absorbs a substantial amount of the light coming through at infrared frequencies, and glows at similar frequencies, creating an elevated background.
 By sending our telescope to space, we can get above that atmosphere and have a much clearer view of astronomical objects.
 And by employing CubeSat technology, we can do it all on a relatively small budget.

 SkyHopper is optimized for “transient” science — that is, it will observe sources that change with time.
-The four main science targets for SkyHopper are:
+The three main science targets for SkyHopper are:

 - Distant gamma-ray bursts – Existing space telescopes looking at high-energy gamma radiation see hundreds of bright flashes of light every year.
 These are due to powerful explosions of distant stars, and are visible from across the observable universe.
 Optical (visible-light) telescopes can follow up on these bursts and observe the explosion “afterglow”, produced by the interaction of the shock-wave with the surrounding inter-stellar gas.
 However, the most distant gamma-ray bursts require follow-up in the infrared because of cosmological redshift of the light.
 SkyHopper will be able to quickly respond to gamma-ray burst alerts and point at the sources, letting us see the early afterglows of the most distant explosions in the Universe.
 Since the more distant an object, the further back in time we see it, SkyHopper’s observations will contribute to our understanding of how the first generations of stars and galaxies are formed in the youth of the Universe.